-TRU is a public post-secondary institution, funded by the Province of British Columbia through the Ministry of Advanced Education, Innovation and Technology.
+TRU is a public post-secondary institution, funded by the Province of British Columbia through the Ministry of Advanced Education, Skills and Training.

 Thompson Rivers University was established by an act of the British Columbia Provincial Legislature, the Thompson Rivers University Act, in 2005.
 Leadership and degree-granting powers of the university are also legislated by British Columbia's University Act.